Paulette-Zaldivar-Flores/Berry-Fiore/README.md

 # Berry Fiore Webpage 🌸🧁
-> A landing page for a sweets company based in San Diego, California.
+> A landing page for a sweets and treats company based in San Diego, California.
 > Live demo [_here_](https://berry-fiore.netlify.app).

 ## Table of Contents